Neuroplasticity

 DENeuroplastizität

-Neuroplasticity is the brain's lifelong capacity to reorganise its structure and synaptic connections in response to learning, experience, and injury.
-It underpins memory formation, recovery from stroke, and skill acquisition at any age.
-For longevity, neuroplasticity is the mechanism by which exercise, novel learning, social engagement, and sleep protect cognitive function and slow age-related decline.
+Neuroplasticity is your brain's lifelong ability to rewire itself, both its structure and its synaptic connections, in response to learning, experience, and injury.
+It is what lets you form memories, recover from a stroke, and pick up new skills at any age.
+For longevity, it is the mechanism behind the benefits of exercise, new learning, social contact, and sleep.
+Those habits protect your thinking and slow age-related decline.

 Sources